BACK

 Median Home Price

-Iowa’s median home price is $231,600, according to Redfin’s monthly housing market data from April 2024.
-This is a growth of about 3.0% since April of last year.
-The median home price for a house in America is $433,558, so you can see the difference.
+Iowa’s median home price is $244,600, according to Redfin’s monthly housing market data from April 2024.
+This is a growth of about 5.2% since November of last year, and the number of homes sold was down 8.1% year over year and there were 2,815 homes sold in November this year.

-In April, there were 3,071 homes sold in Iowa, up 12.1% from last year according to the Redfin dataset.
+In November, there were 2,815 homes sold in Iowa, down 8.1% from the previous year according to the Redfin dataset.
 Thus, even though Iowa’s market has some issues, selling and buying are occurring at a solid rate.
-However, it’s important to keep in mind that this number might be inflated compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow considerably in the winter.
+However, it’s important to keep in mind that this number might be less inflated compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow considerably in the winter.
 In fact, the National Association of Realtors (NAR) predicts that in February and March alone, sales activity increases by as much as 34% and prices by 3%.

 Median Days on Market (DOM)